Vortex lattice in spin-imbalanced unitary Fermi gas: Introduction

-In this paper we provide results of numerical calculations for spin-imbalanced Fermi gas being the subject of rotation, by means of density functional theory (DFT)~\cite{Bulgac_2012}.
-It is fully microscopic approach, designed for dealing with strongly interacting systems, with explicit treatment of fermionic degrees of freedom.
-Rotating cloud of the unitary Fermi gas (UFG) is the subject of our studies.
+In this paper, we provide results of numerical calculations for spin-imbalanced Fermi gas being the subject of rotation by means of a density functional theory (DFT)~\cite{Bulgac_2012}.
+It is a fully microscopic approach, designed for dealing with strongly interacting systems, with an explicit treatment of fermionic degrees of freedom.
+The rotating cloud of the unitary Fermi gas (UFG) is the subject of our studies.
 The interaction is tuned to the resonance $a\kF\rightarrow\infty$ where $a$ is the scattering length and $\kF=(3\pi^2 n)^{1/3}$ is the Fermi wave vector corresponding to the density $n$.
-The choice of this system is motivated by availability of the experimental data~\cite{Zwierlein_2006}, which serves here as a reference point for comparing with theoretical predictions.
+The choice of the investigated system is motivated by the availability of the experimental data~\cite{Zwierlein_2006}, which serves here as a reference point for comparing with theoretical predictions.
 The uniform unitary gas, similarly to the free Fermi gas, is characterized only by a single scale: average interparticle distance $n^{1/3}\sim\kF$.
-This property greatly limits the possible forms of an energy density functional (EDF) and it allowed for successful formulation of the DFT framework for the UFG -- the approach being in principle exact, see for review~\cite{Bulgac_2012}.
+This property significantly limits the possible forms of an energy density functional (EDF), and it allowed for the successful formulation of the DFT framework for the UFG -- the approach being in principle exact, see for review~\cite{Bulgac_2012}.
 The framework has been already applied for studies of quantum vortices~\cite{Bulgac2003,Bulgac2011,Bulgac_2014,Wlazowski2015}, revealing a remarkable agreement with experiment~\cite{Wlazlowski_2018}.
-Also, it admits the development of FFLO state at unitarity~\cite{Bulgac2008}.
+Also, it admits the development of the FFLO state at unitarity~\cite{Bulgac2008}.
 Applying the DFT framework to the system that combines vortices and spin-polarization effects will serve as the next step of the validation process of the theory.
-Note that the spin-imbalance effects are beyond reach of simplified methods that were used so far for studies of vortex lattices, like Gross-Pitaevskii equation or Local Phase Density Approximation to the Bogoliubov-de Gennes~ equations~\cite{Simonucci2015}.
+Note that the spin-imbalance effects are beyond the reach of simplified methods that were used so far for studies of vortex lattices, like Gross-Pitaevskii equation or Local Phase Density Approximation to the Bogoliubov-de Gennes~ equations~\cite{Simonucci2015}.
 In the Bose-Einstein condensate limit it is possible to describe the system by set of coupled equations for composite bosons and excess fermions~\cite{PhysRevLett.96.150404}.